gpt2ent/fg-airport-sketcher/README.md

 2. Run the program via `python3 sketcher.py`.
 3. Choose `apt.dat` file for your airport with `Select .dat file` button.
 Look at the log window and make sure no errors are displayed.
 4. The program will suggest to you elevation level converted from .dat file.
 Input the elevation level.
 If your airport is too low and clips through scenery, try raising the elevation level.
+    - In order to figure out elevation level for your airport, go to your airport with UFO and hover over the highest area.
+From menu, open `Debug -> browse internal properties` and find property `/position/ground-elev-m`.
+Round it up to a nearest integer and use it as the value.
 5. Choose output scenery folder with `Select folder` button.
+This folder does not need to be empty.
 6. Press `Process airport`.
 If there are no errors in the logs, your scenery should be able to load into FlightGear.
 A sample good log is below.

 # Sample logs